Yosemite National Park, CA

 Above Nevada Falls the two trails merge and continue up Little Yosemite Valley.
 The section after the falls can be hot and dry but avoid the temptation to take a swim in the river.
 The current is swift and people have been swept over the falls.
 If you have a water filter, this is your last reliable source for water.

 The big moment is when you go to the brink and look down into the valley.
 It is breathtaking and well worth the effort.
-Stand on the “prow” right at the top and have someone take your picture from the rim toward Glacier Point – it’s a great shot.
+Stand on the “prow” that projects out over the face at the top and have someone take your picture from the rim toward Glacier Point – it’s a great shot.
 One thing you will notice is that the valley looks different here than from any other overlook.
 Then you will realize why.
 Half Dome dominates the view from so many places in the park that it is odd not to see it because you are standing on it.
 Keep an eye on the weather, if you see clouds forming, get down.
 The cables are your only way down and they make great lightning rods.
 Regardless of the weather, plan to start down by noon just in case.

 Congratulations!
 You’ve just completed one of the classic hikes in North America.
 Go have a big dinner and savor the moment!